How to Grow (Almost) Anything

 Building upon the tradition of the MIT Media Lab’s “How to Make (Almost) Anything” which started the Fab Lab / Makerspace movement, “How to Grow (Almost) Anything” is laying the foundation for a global DIY movement in bioengineering and synthetic biology.
 At its base is an eponymous course teaching cutting-edge principles and skills to bio-enthusiasts of all backgrounds.
 Augmenting this is a global network of “Nodes,” community biolabs serving both local populations and the global HTGAA community.

-The course is taught annually in MIT’s spring term in person at the MIT Media Lab with enrollment from undergraduate and graduate students of both MIT & Harvard, and is also simultaneously taught online at no cost to thousands of Global Students spanning six continents.
-2025 saw 1300 Global Students enroll from 81 countries, ranging from high school students to retirees and everything in between.
-Course enrollment continues to accelerate, building on 2024’s 600 Global Students from 59 countries.
+The course is taught annually in MIT’s spring term in person at the MIT Media Lab with enrollment from undergraduate and graduate students of both MIT & Harvard, and is also simultaneously taught online at no cost to Global Students spanning six continents.
+Over the past few years on average over 1000 students have signed up each year from 60-80 countries, ranging from high school students to retirees and everything in between.

 David Sun Kong